www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/gho/_api.md

 employee_updates | [UpdateEmployee](#updateemployee) |
 # Types
 ## CustomField
     Represents a single CustomField record for your company.
-CustomFields can be stored and display in a variety of    different ways.
+CustomFields can be stored and displayed in a variety of    ways.
 The types are described via the [CustomFieldTypes](#customfieldtypes) enum.

 Field | Type | Description
 --------- | ----------- | -----------